bnomei/kirby-nitro/README.md

 > No matter how many php-fpm workers you have, only one will be running at a time when Nitro is in atomic mode!
 You have
 > been warned!
 But this is the only way to guarantee data consistency, and it will still be wicked fast.

+## Usecase

+The plugin will speed up Kirby setups, loading 100-2000 page models in a single request by providing a special cache.
+It solves the three major performance bottlenecks in Kirby that I know of and links the cache between CLI and HTTP requests.

+It does this by:

+- Providing a regular file cache you can use yourself.
+But the cache is always fully loaded in every request and only uses a single file, which makes it wicked fast.
+- Optionally you can use that cache for storing the UUID to page ID relations.
+So instead of loading a single file for every page model UUID resolution, the cache will have them ready instantly.
+- It allows you to store the TXT content of selected page/file/user models in the cache to speed up the loading time of content.
+- I uses a second cache, which will cache `Dir::index` results.
+This will skip crawling the file structure step in populating the full index from the cache until you update any page/file.

 ## Setup

 For each template you want to be cached you need to use a model to add the content cache logic using a trait.